After attack and backlash, Kenya faces battle to win over Muslims

 Analysts and diplomats say Kenya’s top brass are now aware heavy-handed security tactics can cripple intelligence gathering.

-Mass security sweeps also breed radicalization and help al Shabaab portray itself as the protector of Muslims in Kenya, Muslim groups say.
+Mass security sweeps also breed radicalisation and help al Shabaab portray itself as the protector of Muslims in Kenya, Muslim groups say.

 “In the upper echelons, especially in the intelligence department, there are constant warnings to police that these mass arrests are counter productive,” said Rashid Abdi, a Horn of Africa security analyst.